nirjabasawa/RallyUp-app/README.md

 - **Skill-level and peer rating system.** Player cards currently show a placeholder rating (no real data backing).
-- **Monetization.** The Subscription screen is a UI mock — real subscriptions need a payment gateway (Stripe / RevenueCat / IAP).
+- **Monetization.** The Subscription screen is a UI mock — real subscriptions need a payment gateway (Stripe / RevenueCat / IAP) - (currently being implemented).
 - **Optional message attached to an invite.** Invite carries pinned snapshots but no free-text message from the host.
 - **Group chat participant controls.** No leave-group, mute, kick, or